 How to Cut Chicken Wings into Portions

-Sometimes it’s impossible to find fresh chicken wings at the neighborhood grocery store that have already been divided into separate wingettes and drumettes with the Super Bowl approaching.
+With the Super Bowl just around the corner, sometimes it’s impossible to find fresh chicken wings at the local grocery store that have already been cut into separate wingettes and drumettes.

 Remove the Wing Tip

-Next, find the second ridge that runs between the portions of the tip and the wingette.
+Next, locate the second ridge between the wingette and the tip portions.

-Slice through this joint completely to detach the two parts.
+Cut all of the way through this joint to separate the two pieces.

-• Pay attention.
-Because these bones are thin and close to one another, use caution when cutting.
+- Pay attention.
+These bones are quite thin and close to each other, so be careful where you’re cutting.

-• Get creative.
-Add your preferred sauce to your wings for a delectable treat.
+- Get creative.
+Top your wings with your favorite sauce for a tasty treat.

 How to Cut Whole Chicken Wings into Portions